 We are going to discuss many things, such as their interesting history, high levels of intelligence, unique physical features, and even how to distinguish their poop. 🙂 And make sure to make it to the end to learn if eating turkey actually makes you sleepy.

 #1.
-Turkeys were ALMOST our national bird!
+Turkeys were ALMOST the national bird of the USA!

 As the story goes, Benjamin Franklin preferred the Wild Turkey to the Bald Eagle as the national bird of the United States!
 So is this myth actually true?